1999 Powys County Council election: Rhayader by-election 2001

 A by-election was held in the Rhayader ward on 13 September 2001 following the resignation of Councillor Martin Pugh.

 Llangors by-election 2002

-A by-election was held in the Llangors ward on 17 January 2002 following the resignation of Councillor Roger Williams following his election as MP for Brecon and Radnorshire.
+A by-election was announced for the Llangors ward and scheduled to be held on 17 January 2002 following the resignation of Councillor Roger Williams following his election as MP for Brecon and Radnorshire, Melanie Tunnicliffe was returned unopposed after being the sole nominee.

 Crickhowell by-election 2002

 A by-election was held in the Crickhowell ward on 11 July 2002 following the death of Councillor Tom Probert.

 Brecon St Mary by-election 2003

 A by-election was held in the Brecon St Mary ward on 30 October 2003 following the death of Councillor Susan Francis.

 Dolforwyn by-election 2004

 A by-election was held in the Dolforwyn ward on 15 January 2004 following the resignation of Councillor David Edwards.